 The course starts on Staten Island, and immediately takes you over your first bridge.
 The route continues through all 5 New York boroughs, and finishes in Central Park.

 To get to the start area, you need to get to Staten Island.
 Depending on where you are staying overnight, this usually involves getting the Staten Island ferry.
+Alternatively there are special buses laid on that you can catch.
 You have to be in the start area several hours before the guns goes, and it's usually COLD, so be sure to take several layers of clothing, some you can put into your check bag to collect later,and the last layer you keep on until the last minute and then dump at the road side.
 These clothes will be collected and donated to worthwhile causes.

 The highest point of the course is just inside the first mile, as you go Verrazano Bridge.
 You get great views of New York harbor and the city skyline, including the Statue of Liberty.Miles 3 to 15